YajneshKumar2004/CCE-App/README.md

    - View detailed placement data for previous years to help you prepare for future opportunities.

 2. **Notes & Study Resources:**
-   - Access notes and study materials to aid in your academic journey.
+   - Access notes and study materials of all semesters to aid in your academic journey.

 3. **Committee Members:**
    - Get to know the current leaders and members of the ACCESS branch committee.